-Mandated by federal regulation, SEVIS was designed as a government tracking system that allows various agencies of the U.S. government (overseas U.S. consulates, border patrol agents at the U.S. borders and airports, the Department of Homeland Security, and other agencies) to see up-to-date information about international students and scholars in F, J, and M visa status, their academic activities, and their accompanying family members.
+SEVIS is the "Student and Exchange Visitor Information System."
+Mandated by federal regulation, SEVIS is a government tracking system that allows various agencies of the U.S. government (overseas U.S. consulates, border patrol agents at the U.S. borders and airports, the Department of Homeland Security, and other agencies) to see up-to-date information about international students and scholars in F, J, and M visa status, their academic activities, and their accompanying family members.

-Upon entry to the United States and arrival at MIT, all international scholars and family members in J-2 status must register with the ISchO.
-This is especially important for J-1 and J-2 exchange visitors.
+Upon entry to the United States and arrival at MIT, all international scholars must register with the ISchO.
+This is especially important for J-1 exchange visitors and their J-2 dependents.
 The regulations say that the ISchO must "validate" their program participation by reporting their arrival in SEVIS.
 Individuals who are in the United States but whose records have not been "validated" within 30 days of the start date on the Form DS-2019 are subject to immigration enforcement.

-If an incoming scholar knows that her/his visa will be delayed and/or that she/he cannot arrive by the start date on the Form DS-2019, that scholar should contact the inviting MIT department, laboratory, or center to let them know the new anticipated date of arrival.
+If an incoming scholar knows that his/her visa will be delayed and/or that he/she cannot arrive by the start date on the DS-2019, that scholar should contact the inviting MIT department, laboratory, or center to let them know the new anticipated date of arrival.
 The department, laboratory, or center will confer with the ISchO.
 The ISchO will then update the start date in SEVIS and decide if a new Form DS-2019 should be issued.

 Federal regulations require that other "events" be reported in SEVIS on an on-going basis during the period of J-1 and J-2 stay in the United States.
-Changes of title, department, work site, financial support, and address must be reported to the ISchO.
-The ISchO will enter the information in SEVIS and determine if a revised Form DS-2019 should be issued.
+Changes in department, funding, work location(s), residential address, and contact information must be reported to the ISchO.
+The ISchO will enter the required information in SEVIS and determine if a revised Form DS-2019 should be issued.

-Early departure from MIT (more than 30 days prior to the end date on Form DS-2019), change to a different visa type, or change to a different employer must also be reported to the ISchO.
+Early departure from MIT (prior to the end date on Form DS-2019), change to a different visa type, or change to a different employer must also be reported to the ISchO.
 Early departures will be reported in SEVIS.
 A change in J-1 sponsor will require that the "transfer" process be done through SEVIS.